alexanderwalkeriii/alexanderwalkeriii.github.io/projects.md

 ## [Black English for Lawyers (Under Construction)](/projects/black-english/)

 <p>
   An online repository of audio recordings of Black English collected from the internet and live sources.
-A companion to my paper _Black English for Lawyers: A Primer_ that aims to make accessible some of the linguistic features of Black English for a legal audience.
+A companion to my paper "Black English for Lawyers -- A Primer" that aims to make accessible some of the linguistic features of Black English for a legal audience.
 </p>